Where the Funding Comes From

 Metro has taken many steps since the recession to manage the financial downturn without making major service cuts.
 Actions include cutting staff positions and programs, tapping reserves, finding new operating efficiencies, and increasing fares.
 In August 2011, the County Council approved a temporary congestion reduction charge (CRC) to provide supplemental funding for Metro.
 The CRC will result in approximately $52 million in revenue during a 24-month period from mid-2012 into 2014.

 The value of all the actions taken from 2009 through 2013 is projected to be $798 million.
-The CRC will expire in mid 2014, and one-time actions such as using reserve funds will be exhausted at the end of 2014.
+The CRC expired in June 2014, and one-time actions such as use of reserve funds were also exhausted in 2014.

 The second largest source of funding is passenger fares.
 Metro raised fares in 2008, 2009, 2010 and 2011 (a total $1 increase).
 The current one-zone peak adult fare is $2.50.
 Fares are Metro’s second largest source of funding.